 - Communication skills to listen and share ideas

 - Teamwork and enjoy working collaboratively

 - Respect for others and able to work as part of a diverse group.

 A designated Youth and Community Engagement Worker to support you in your role

 Focused training such as mental health promotion, facilitation, project management

-1:1 volunteer planning/support sessions and reflective spaces to support ongoing development
+1:1 volunteer support and supervision alongside other reflective spaces to support the ongoing development.

 You will also get:

 Sounds great!
 How do I apply?